We tested 15 micro-task apps to find which ones actually pay fairly for small tasks. See which are worth your time and which to avoid.

 The trick is finding apps that pay fairly for your time.
 Many micro-task apps pay tiny amounts for tasks that take longer than advertised.
 This guide focuses on task-based apps where the effort-to-reward ratio can make sense for real people.

 We focus on apps that reward quick daily actions.
-Not background-only “passive income” apps.
+Not background-only "passive income" apps.
 Not side hustles that take hours.
 Just simple tasks you can do in spare moments.
+For the complete picture of earning apps, check out apps that pay real money.

 What Counts as a "Small Task" App?